 - Product Catalogues: Choose physical products from a curated selection.

-Setting Up Auto-Pay Features
+Setting Up Auto-Pay for Postpaid Bills

 Missing a bill payment can be costly, leading to late fees and potential service interruptions.
-That’s where auto-pay features come in, offering a simple yet powerful solution to ensure your bills are always paid on time.
+That is where auto-pay features come in, offering a simple yet powerful solution to ensure your bills are always paid on time.
 This automation removes the stress of remembering due dates and can even unlock additional benefits.

 The primary benefit of setting up auto-pay is eliminating the risk of late payment penalties.
 Your bill amount is automatically debited from your chosen account on or before the due date.
 This ensures continuous service and keeps your financial record clean, which is important for your credit score.

 Step 2: Select the biller you want to set up auto-pay for and enter your consumer ID or account details as prompted.
+Double-check that all information is accurate before proceeding to the next stage.

 Step 6: Remember, you can view, modify, or cancel your UPI AutoPay mandates at any time through your payment app for full control.

-Comparing Different Payment Options
+Comparing Payment Options for Better Deals

-Don’t limit yourself to just one app for all your bill payments.
+Do not limit yourself to just one app for all your bill payments.
 Different platforms might offer better cashback or discounts for specific billers at different times.

 For example, one app might have a special offer on electricity bills, while another provides a better deal on mobile recharges.
 A quick check across a few apps can yield surprising savings.